Neglect

 - A parent responds late or not at all, for example when an infant cries or a child needs support due to external trauma.

-- A parent doesn’t stimulate the mental development of a child, for example by pretending to neither hearing nor seeing the child.
+- A parent does not stimulate the mental development of a child, for example by pretending to neither hearing nor seeing the child.

 - The independence of a child is barely stimulated and the child therefore so overprotected that it affects its development.

-- A parent doesn’t set normal boundaries for a child and doesn’t discipline it.
+- A parent does not normal boundaries for a child and does not discipline it.